homanchou/xr/book/build-your-own-webvr-site.md

 %{"position" => [1, 2, 3], "user_id" => "tom"}
 ```

 Cool!
-We can broadcast events to our room_stream and this little server was paying attention to events that look like `"event" => "user_moved"` and cached it.
+In the above example we broadcast events to a room_stream topic and this little server was paying attention to events that look like `"event" => "user_moved"` and cached it so we could retrive it with an API call.

-In addition, the Registry prevents us from starting the same server twice so we don't accidentally create more than one database.
+The following example show how the Registry prevents us from starting the same server twice so we don't accidentally create more than one database.

 ```elixir
 > Xr.Servers.UserSnapshot.start_link("hi")